-Today I’m gonna channel my inner Sofia Petrillo to tell you a story…
+Today I’m going to share with you my t shirt dress pattern and tutorial but first I’m gonna channel my inner Sofia Petrillo to tell you a story…

 Picture it.
 Akron.
 2016.
 It was a beautiful spring day.
 I actually showered, did my hair, and put on a t-shirt dress.
 Not fancy, but definitely a step up from sweats.
 I felt cute.
 Put together.

 I went about my morning, doing this and that, and I descended the stairs to the basement to do laundry.
 And somehow, I have no idea how, I accidentally got bleach on my dress.
 My t-shirt dress.
 Again, not fancy, but the perfect-fitting, comfy, wonderful t-shirt dress of my dreams.
 Ruined.